odoe/odoenet/posts/using-angularjs-with-arcgis-api-for-javascript/index.md

 return { start: init };

-}); [/cce]
+}); `

-Notice how I create the controller. [cce lang="javascript"] App.controller('AppCtrl', ['$scope', AppController]); [/cce] This is important in particular when you minify your JavaScript files as minification renaming schemes can and will break your application, so trust me, do it this way.
+Notice how I create the controller. ` App.controller('AppCtrl', ['$scope', AppController]); ` This is important in particular when you minify your JavaScript files as minification renaming schemes can and will break your application, so trust me, do it this way.

 ## It's all just widgets anyway

 The next step is to load up a widget.
 I have gotten into the habit of creating parts of my applications as widgets.
 It could be an editing widget, a label widget or a search widget.
 I basically group the [Directive](http://docs.angularjs.org/#!/guide/directive), the [Controller](http://docs.angularjs.org/#!/guide/dev_guide.mvc.understanding_controller#!) and the [Service](http://docs.angularjs.org/#!/guide/dev_guide.services.creating_services) under a single directory.
 I felt a little better about doing this after seeing [others do it too](http://joelhooks.com/blog/2013/05/22/lessons-learned-kicking-off-an-angularjs-project/).
 For each widget, I make it's own bootstrap module.
 This makes it simpler for me to come back and edit the bootstrap later on and keeps my main bootstrap module a lot cleaner.
 In this case I made a [SearchBootstrap](https://github.com/odoe/angular-esri/blob/master/js/widgets/search/SearchBootstrap.js) module for my search widget.

-**The Service** Let's look at the [service](https://github.com/odoe/angular-esri/blob/master/js/widgets/search/Search.js) being used for the search widget. [cce lang="javascript"] define([ 'dojo/\_base/lang', 'esri/tasks/QueryTask', 'esri/tasks/query' ], function (lang, QueryTask, Query) {
+**The Service** Let's look at the [service](https://github.com/odoe/angular-esri/blob/master/js/widgets/search/Search.js) being used for the search widget. ` define([ 'dojo/\_base/lang', 'esri/tasks/QueryTask', 'esri/tasks/query' ], function (lang, QueryTask, Query) {

 var url = 'http://sampleserver1.arcgisonline.com/ArcGIS/rest/services/Demographics/ESRI\_Census\_USA/MapServer/5', qTask = new QueryTask(url);